codexium-io/CDX-Installer/README.md

 If you have purchased the software, you should have a license key.

-* Copy your license key, as root, to ~/.ssh/ .
+* Copy your license key, as root, to your host "MyCoolServer:~/.ssh/" .
 * Copy the license key to the target file name .
 * Change the mode to read-only on the original license key .
   (You now have a backup key.)